Contributing¶

 - Documentation created or updated

-- Permissions table updated
+- Permissions table in

-mkdocs.ymlnav updated (for new pages)AGENTS.mdupdated (if conventions changed)- All caller examples include
+docs/security/permissions.mdupdated mkdocs.ymlnav updated (for new pages)AGENTS.mdupdated (if conventions changed)- All caller examples include

-permissions: {}at the workflow level - New third-party actions pinned to a released version tag
+permissions: {}at the workflow level - All third-party actions pinned to a commit SHA with version tag comment (e.g.

 Releases are automated by